adedomin/CSC340/term_paper/term.md

 	In order to bring these benefits to software outside of the web, Node.js was made.
 	It is a framework for running javascript code in the backend.
 	This paper will focus on the benefits of javascript, talk about asynchronous I/O and compare it to other scripting languages.

+	For the latest revision of this paper, please see <https://github.com/adedomin/CSC340/tree/master/term_paper>
 date: \today{}

 papersize: letter